Aurnova/aurnova-lms/README.md

 - Deploy infrastructure with Terraform
 - Deploy Canvas LMS application
 - Provide GitHub Actions setup instructions

+DNS (AWS Route 53): If you pass both `--domain` and `--route53-hosted-zone-id`, the script will automatically upsert an A record pointing your domain to the VM's public IP using AWS Route 53.

 #### GitHub Actions (Automated)
 This repository includes GitHub Actions for automated deployment: